Principles & Strategies

 STATEMENT OF GUIDING PRINCIPLES

-In periods of rapid change, our fundamental principles are often challenged and marked by contradiction, paradox, opportunities and threats.
+In periods of rapid change, in a pandemic world, our fundamental principles are often challenged and marked by contradiction, paradox, opportunities and threats.
 I understand the transformation potential of digitally-rich teaching and learning and I embrace the concurrent development of the accompanying emergent pedagogical models.
 I am compelled to think beyond current frameworks, embracing the concept of librarians as thought-changers and service innovators.

-- Committed to using a variety of instructional methods designed to effectively present topics, engage students, and provide a positive learning experience
+- Commit to using a variety of instructional methods designed to effectively present topics, engage students, and provide a positive learning experience

 - Foster active learning, learner-focused instruction, problem-based learning and inquiry